alindeman/upgradingtorails4/text/91_forking_and_loosening_version_constraints.markdown

 forms easier.
 However, you can attempt this process for any gem that is currently constrainted to Rails 3 only.

-**As a cautionary note,** the process described here only works as written if the gem is already compatible with Rails 4, yet its dependency constraints are too narrowly focused on Rails 3.
-If the gem's implementation is not compatible with Rails 4, more work will be needed before it can be used in a Rails 4 application.
+Only use this process if the gem's authors have not yet released a version that is compatible with Rails 4.
+If the gem turns out to be fundamentally incompatible with Rails 4, this process will unfortunately not help.

 ### Forking the Source